 - 1. Rebuke and correction - 2.
 Apology & forgiveness - a.
 The offending child admits wrongdoing and apologizes to whomever he has wronged. - b.
 The aggrieved person speaks forgiveness. - 3.
 Restitution: the student who has done wrong should make the matter right, if need be and if possible. - 4.
-Discipline which discourages a student from repeating his offense in the future, e.g.
+Discipline which discourages a student from repeating his offense in the future, e.g. - a.

-- a.
 Time out - b.
 Missing out on a privilege - c.
 Helping clean up a mess - d.
 Writing sentences - 5.
 Admonition, i.e. guidance, which encourages student to act appropriately in the future. - a.
 Guidance will - i. be appropriate to the ages of the children enrolled. - ii. entail redirection, natural and logical consequences, modeling of positive behavior and other non-violent, non-abusive methods of discipline. - b.
 When "time out" is used, it shall: - i. enable the child to regain control of himself and shall keep the child in visual contact with a caregiver. - ii. be a last resort technique for a child who is harming another, or in danger of harming himself. - iii. be used infrequently and for brief periods using one (1) minute for each year of the child's age. - iv. be used selectively, considering the child's developmental stage and the usefulness of "time out" for the child

 If a child is continually exhibiting inappropriate and disruptive behaviors, these concerns will be shared with parents through written documentation and a phone call and/or conference, together with an account of intervention methods which have been attempted.
-The following behaviors may result in the immediate suspension or even expulsion of your child from our care:
+The following may result in the immediate suspension or even expulsion of your child from our care:

-- 1. Child physically or verbally injures or bullies another child or staff member. - 2.
-Child bites, spits at, urinates or defecates on, scratches, or strikes another child or staff member at the Center. - 3.
-Parent or guardian is verbally abusive or continually complaining about the Childcare Center's rules or staff members.

-- 4. Childcare fees are not paid in a timely manner. - 5.
-Drop off and/or pickup times are routinely abused. - 6.
-Parent or guardian does not work with the childcare staff to provide consistent guidance and discipline to enable a child's positive behavior. - 7.
-Child is having frequent/uncontrollable tantrums. - 8.
-Child is not fully potty-trained as evidenced by frequent accidents. - 9.
-Child shows continual aggressive posturing toward another child or staff member. - 10.
-Child causes intentional damage to the Childcare Center or other building property.
+- 1. Parent or guardian is verbally abusive or continually complaining about the Childcare Center's rules or staff members. - 2.
+Childcare fees are not paid in a timely manner. - 3.
+Drop off and/or pickup times are routinely abused. - 4.
+Parent or guardian does not work with the childcare staff to provide consistent guidance and discipline to enable a child's positive behavior.